 (3-0) 3 hours credit.
-Prerequisite: One upper-division course in the social sciences.
+Prerequisite: SSC 3013, or its equivalent, and consent of instructor.

 A course in survey research, including research design, questionnaire construction sampling, interviewing, control procedures, and data processing.
 (Formerly SOC 4103: Credit cannot be earned for both 4103 and 3123.)